Harvey L. Page: Painting

 Later in life, Page began to paint, encouraged by his friend Robert Jenkins Onderdonk.
 He painted many landscape paintings of the old missions and the countryside around San Antonio.

-Social life

-Page had an active social life in San Antonio and was a member of the San Antonio Club, the Travis Club, the Chamber of Commerce, and the Masons.

-Family life
+Personal life

 In 1902, Page married Anne T. Bower of New York.
 They had four children.

+He had an active social life in San Antonio and was a member of the San Antonio Club, the Travis Club, the Chamber of Commerce, and the Masons.

 Page died in San Antonio on January 5, 1934.